MionKit/mion/packages/router/README.md

 All errors thrown within Routes/Hooks will be catch and handled, as there is no concept of logger within the router, errors are not automatically logged.

-We recommend return errors instead throwing them as this forces to declare returned error type and Error type can be inferred by the clients.
+> We recommend returning errors instead throwing them as the returned error type can be inferred by the clients.

-For every error thrown/returned within the Routes/Hooks Two types of errors are generated, a Public and a Private error.
+For every error thrown/returned within the Routes/Hooks two types of errors are generated, a Public and a Private error.

-- Public errors: Are returned in the `context.response.body[routeName]` or `context.response.body[hookName]` and only contain a generic message and a status code.
+- Public errors: Are returned in the `context.response.body[routeName]` or `context.response.body[hookName]` and only contain a generic message and a status code (information that can be safely accessed by the clients).
-- Private errors: are stored in the `context.request.internalErrors` to be managed by any logger hook or similar.
-These errors also contains the stack trace and the rest of properties of any regular js Error.
+- Private errors: are stored in the `context.request.internalErrors`These errors also contains the stack trace and the rest of properties of any regular js Error.
+These errors should be managed by any logger hook or similar to be persisted.

-Throwing a `RouteError` generates a public error with defined status code and public message.
-Throwing any other error will generate a public 500 error with generic message.
+#### `RouteError`

+A mion `RouteError` class is provided to help with the creation of errors, response status code etc...
+It also automatically generates a shared uuid when `RouterOptions.autoGenerateErrorId = true` so same error can be traced between returned public error and internal error that contains all stack trace an any sensitive information.

+Throwing any generic `Error` will generate an `HTTP 500 Internal Server Error` response.

 ```ts
 // examples/error-handling.routes.ts